 Loading NuWatt Energy...

-Eversource territory at $0.2836/kWh — the highest rates in the continental US drive exceptional solar returns.
+Eversource territory at $0.2836/kWh — among the highest rates in the continental US.
 SMART 3.0 + ConnectedSolutions make Cambridge one of the best cities for solar+battery in New England.
+Section 48E lease/PPA available through July 4, 2026.

 Cost Range